Saint Patrick's Saltire: Modern use of the flag

 The most widespread use of St Patrick's Saltire today is in the Flag of the United Kingdom.
 With the 1800 Act of Union that merged the kingdoms of Great Britain and Ireland, the red saltire was incorporated into the Flag of the United Kingdom as representing Ireland.

 The red saltire is counterchanged with the saltire of St Andrew, such that the white always follows the red clockwise.
 The arrangement accounts for the discontinuous look of the red diagonal lines, and has introduced a requirement to display the flag "the right way up", with the white line of St Andrew above the red of St Patrick in the upper lefthand quarter next to the flagpole.
 As with the red cross, so too the red saltire is separated by a white fimbriation from the blue field.
 This fimbriation is repeated for symmetry on the white portion of the saltire, which thereby appears wider than the red portion.
 The fimbriation of the cross of St George separates its red from the red of the saltire.

 Flags in Northern Ireland are controversial, their symbolism reflecting underlying sectarian and political differences.
 Saint Patrick's Saltire is sometimes used as a cross-community symbol with less political baggage than either the Union Flag or the Ulster Banner, seen as pro-Unionist, or the Irish tricolour used by Irish nationalists.

 It is one of two flags authorised to be flown on church grounds by the Church of Ireland, the other being the Compass Rose Flag of the Anglican Communion.
 This was the recommendation of a 1999 synod committee on sectarianism.
-For similar motives, it is the basis of the police badge of the new Police Service of Northern Ireland.

 It is one of the flags approved by the Orange Institution for display during Orange walks.

 The St Patrick's flag is the flag of St Patrick's College, Maynooth, and is flown on Degree days and other important occasions.
 Its use is not affected by the creation of a separate National University of Ireland, Maynooth in 1997.
 The Royal Dublin Society's flag, dating from c.
 1902, has a red saltire, but its significance is unknown.
 The Irish Free State Girl Guides, descended from the Unionist British Girl Guides, had a Saint Patrick's Saltire on the flag it used from its establishment in 1929 until the 1937 Constitution.
 The saltire appeared on the house flag of Irish Shipping, founded 1941, and that used by Irish Continental Line in 1973–1978.
 It replaced the St George's Cross in 1970 on the flag of the Commissioners of Irish Lights.
 The badge of the Royal Society of Antiquaries of Ireland, designed by John Vinycomb, incorporates the saltire and the arms of the four provinces.